a-churchill/attendance-bot/README.md

 ### Slack

 The bot needs the following permissions: [channels:history](https://api.slack.com/scopes/channels:history), [channels:read](https://api.slack.com/scopes/channels:read), [chat:write](https://api.slack.com/scopes/chat:write), [commands](https://api.slack.com/scopes/commands), and [users:read](https://api.slack.com/scopes/commands).
 Also, this assumes that the AttendanceBot application is set up so slash commands and interactive commands are sent to the appropriate URLs.
+See the manifest files in the [`slack`](slack) directory.

 ### Current Limitations